albermax/innvestigate/README.md

 ## Installation

 iNNvestigate can be installed with the following commands.
-The library is based on Keras and therefore requires a supported [Keras-backend](https://keras.io/backend/):
+The library is based on Keras and therefore requires a supported [Keras-backend](https://keras.io/backend/) (Currently only Python 3.5, Tensorflow 1.8 and Cuda 9.x are supported.):

 ```bash
 pip install git+https://github.com/albermax/innvestigate